28harishkumar/inhouse-react-native/PUBLISHING.md

 Users will need to:

-1. Install the package: `npm install react-native-tracking-sdk`
+1. Install the package: `npm install react-native-inhouse-sdk`
 2. Link the native modules (usually automatic with React Native 0.60+)
 3. For iOS: `cd ios && pod install`
 4. Import and use the SDK in their React Native code